marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

 For the different result graphs see Result elements in Elements.

-Dealing with problems (logout, playerNr)
+Dealing with problems (logout, participantNr)
 ===============================================